📚 Homestead Guide

 Timeline: Most painting projects take 5–9 days on-site.

-Best for: Homeowners who want a completely new look — new door style, new finish, new hardware — while keeping the existing cabinet boxes (which are usually still structurally solid).
+Best for: Homeowners who want a completely new look — new door style, lighter color, new hardware — while keeping the structurally solid existing boxes.

 Timeline: 4–10 days on-site once materials arrive.

-If you like the natural wood look but want to change or refresh the stain color, refinishing strips the existing finish and applies a new stain and clear coat.
+If you like the natural wood look but want to refresh or deepen the color, refinishing renews the finish and applies a new stain or toner and protective clear coats.
 This preserves the oak grain as a feature rather than hiding it.

-Best for: Homeowners who appreciate the wood character and want a richer, more updated stain — going from honey oak to a deeper walnut or gray-brown tone, for example.
+Best for: Homeowners who appreciate the wood character and want a richer, more updated stain — honey oak to a deeper walnut, gray-brown, or espresso tone.

 Comparison at a glance